FOSSEE/st-scripts/plotting-data/script.rst

 In this tutorial we have learnt :

-1. How to declare a sequence of number , specifically the kind of sequence we learned was a list.
+1. How to declare a sequence of numbers.

-2. Plotting experimental data extending our knowledge from mathematical functions.
+2. Plotting experimental data.

 3. The various options available for plotting dots instead of lines.

 4. Plotting experimental data such that we can also represent error.
-We did this using the errorbar() function.

  {{{ Show the "sponsored by FOSSEE" slide }}}